KilianMYSPRO/gymFamily/walkthrough.md

 - **Modal Positioning**: Verified that modals are now rendered via Portals, ensuring they stay fixed on the screen regardless of scrolling or parent animations.
 - **Tracker Stability**: Verified that the tracker loads without errors and all icons (including `ArrowLeft` and `Save`) are present.
 - **Backup & Restore**: Verified that clicking "Export" downloads a JSON file and "Import" successfully restores data (simulated).
+- **Cloud Sync**: Verified that the backend service is configured in Docker Compose and the frontend UI allows login/registration.